Date of Award

 Second Committee Member

 Third Committee Member

 One of the most vital roles in the theatrical world is that of the stage manager.
 The stage manager’s job is to manage everything that happens on the stage.
 They create schedules, manage actors, keep track of props, set pieces, and costumes, record blocking, and call the show.
 The stage manager is the glue that holds the production together.
 They act as a facilitator, conductor, advisor, and leader.
 For my honors thesis project, I have explored stage management methods as they have developed and changed over time.
 I have applied four new-to-Otterbein methods of stage management through my stage management of The 39 Steps during the 2014 season of Otterbein Summer Theatre.
 I evaluated that experience against other stage management experiences I have had.
 Additionally, I interviewed my fellow stage management classmates to learn how these new-to-Otterbein methods have affected their styles of stage management.
 Through this research and application, I recommend that Otterbein’s Department of Theatre and Dance continues to anticipate changes in stage management practices and incorporate them into the curriculum.

 Murrin, Grace K., "‘The 39 steps’ of stage management: an analysis of the evolution of professional stage managment practices and their application at Otterbein University's Department of Theatre 2011-present" (2015).
-Honors Thesis Projects.
+Undergraduate Honors Thesis Projects.
 8.